Places of Interest

 Opened in 2005, this state-of-the-art facility contains classrooms, faculty offices and meeting space, and serves as the home to the School of Business.

 Blacklock House (National Historic Landmark)

-Built in 1800 by an English merchant, the Blacklock House is the home for the Office of Alumni Relations.
+Built in 1800 by an English merchant, the Blacklock House is the home for the Office of Alumni Affairs.

 Grice Marine Laboratory

 The marine laboratory of the College of Charleston is located about 15 minutes from the main campus on James Island near the mouth of Charleston Harbor.
 The lab houses academic programs in Marine Biology and supports teaching and research at both the undergraduate and graduate levels in the marine sciences.

 Through visual arts exhibitions, lectures and film series, the Halsey Institute of Contemporary Art (HICA) provides the College and the surrounding community a direct experience with engaging works of art in all media.
 Each year, HICA produces the Young Contemporaries Series – an exhibition that gives students the opportunity to showcase their work.

 Exhibits in the John Rivers Communications Museum highlight a wonderful collection of antique radios, televisions, phonographs, telephones, magic lanterns, motion picture projectors and other items related to the history of the entertainment and broadcasting fields.

 This contemporary, 26,000-square-foot dining hall opened in fall 2007, and features six service stations with fresh and local food choices, plasma-screen TVs, lounge seating and a fireplace.